LuchaoQi/machine-learning/Deep Learning/RNN/README.md

 The input sequence x=(x⟨1⟩,x⟨2⟩,...,x⟨Tx⟩)x=(x⟨1⟩,x⟨2⟩,...,x⟨Tx⟩) is carried over $T_x$ time steps.
 The network outputs y=(y⟨1⟩,y⟨2⟩,...,y⟨Tx⟩)y=(y⟨1⟩,y⟨2⟩,...,y⟨Tx⟩).

-In NLP, feed in words like `n/a/m/a/s/k/a/r` at each time step.
+In NLP, feed in words like `n/a/m/a/s/k/a/r` subsequently at each time step.